 Your CritiCall test score is graded using three metrics: Keystrokes-per Hour (KPH), Words-per-Minute (WPM), and percentage scores (%) of each section.
 These are accumulated into an overall score shown in percentages.

 The average CritiCall passing score for most portions ranges between 70% to 75%.
-Some agencies raise the bar to 80% and even 90% in the most competitive ones.
+To pass the CritiCall test at some of the most competitive agencies, you'll often need to reach a cutoff score of 80% and even 90%.
 The cutoff scores are usually determined by testing existing dispatchers and setting the benchmarks according to their scores.

 It depends on the hiring department.
 Many agencies will send you a failure message on the test day.
 Others will send you an invitation to the next hiring stage.
 And the minority will show your exact score at the end of each section.

-Use the following tips and prep strategies to increase your chances of scoring high:
+Use the following tips and prep strategies to increase your chances of scoring high on the CritiCall tests: